tocco/tocco-docs/framework/architecture/hibernate/abstract-pojo-entity.rst

 ^^^^^^^^^^^^^^

-All calls to the different ``Entity#setValue()`` methods are delegated to ``AbstractHibernateEntity#internalSetValue()``, where the actual (generated) setter method is resolved and called by reflection.
+All calls to the different ``Entity#setValue()`` methods are delegated to ``AbstractHibernateEntity#internalSetValue()``, where the actual field is resolved and updated by reflection.

 At first the value is converted to the required target type (if this is not already the case and a suitable :java:ref:`Converter<ch.tocco.nice2.types.spi.Converter>` exists).